AAhusk/CS314_Website/team/sprint1.md

 * Creating time to meet up.

 #### Potential improvements
-* Communicating more effectively in Slack
+* Communicating more effectively in Slack.
 * Making sure we are all on the same page.

 #### What we will change next time
+* Having meeting set a day or more in advance.
+* Set up one weekly reoccuring meeting time.
+* Inlude tasks to our own workspace instead of Dave's workspace on zenhub.